-The Current Windows (aka "Switch") menu is built in two sections.
+The Current Windows menu is built in two sections.
 This first part shows the folders already open in the Explorer windows and, if you use this file manager, the Directory Opus listers.

-The second part lists running applications (starting with the most recently activated window).
-Only applications having "visible" windows are listed.
+The second part lists the applications running on your system (starting with the most recently activated window).
+Only applications having “visible” windows are listed.
 System-hidden windows and zero-width/height windows are excluded.
 Most of the apps in the System Tray could not be listed unless their window is already visible in the task bar.

 When you select an item in this menu, its window is automatically activated (bring to the “front”).
 This menu is refreshed every time you open the QAP menu.